 Also, when it comes to smartphones and tablets, I believe that screens with resolutions higher than 1080p should be avoided because you cannot tell the difference between a 2k, 4k, and 1k smartphone.
 It only wastes a lot of battery power.

 Also, if you find two small-screen laptops or monitors, one 4k and the other 2k, the 4k monitor will be more expensive than the 2k monitor because 4k requires a 2gb+ dedicated Graphics card, GPU, and storage location, RAM at least 16 GB, at least i5/i7, HDMI support port, caches, low response time, high refresh rate and high-frequency CPU and so on.

-These are all my personal opinions, and when you go to the market to buy a laptop, keep these things in mind and test them out and ask these questions to them.
+These are all my personal opinions, and when you go to the market to buy a laptop, keep these things in mind test them out, and ask them questions too.

 So, if you really enjoy the power of 4k, my advice is to go with a larger screen, such as a laptop, desktop monitor, or even a TV.
 As everything looks good and sharp on a large screen.

 Also, one thing to note is that the human eye cannot see the difference between 1080p and 4k on small screens at normal viewing distance.

 It depends.
 If you do high-end photo processing, 3D modeling, movie rendering, or video/audio editing, a large monitor with a 4k display is preferable.
 You can reframe your shots and zoom in up to 50% while still getting a high-quality image.